 Most disk-centric databases, like RDBMS or NoSQL, generally utilize the classic client-server approach, where the data is brought from the server to the client where it gets processed and then discarded.
 This approach does not scale well as moving the data over the network is the most expensive operation in a distributed system.

 A much more scalable approach is collocated processing that reverses the flow by bringing the computations to the servers where the data actually resides.
 This approach allows you to execute advanced logic or distributed SQL with JOINs exactly where the data is stored, avoiding expensive serialization and network trips.

 Depending on the configuration, Ignite can either partition or replicate data.

 REPLICATED mode, where data is fully replicated across all nodes

 PARTITIONED mode Ignite will equally split the data across

-multiple cluster nodes, allowing for staring TBs of data both in memory and on disk.
+multiple cluster nodes, allowing for storing Terabytes of data in memory and on disk.

-Ignite also allows to configure multiple backup copies to guarantee data resiliency in case of failures.
+Ignite also allows to configure multiple backup copies guaranteeing data resiliency in case of individual node or server failures.